Ruma: History

 Traces of organized human life on the territory of Ruma municipality date back as far as prehistory.
 The most important archaeological locality in the municipality is Bronze Age Gomolava near Hrtkovci, with two exclusive tombs of Bosut culture dating to the 9th century BC and 3000BC Vučedol culture pottery.
 The first known inhabitants of this area were various peoples of Illyrian and Celtic origin, such as the Amantini, Breuci, Scordisci, etc. During the Roman rule, local inhabitants lost their ethnic character and adopted Roman culture.
 There were no larger Roman settlements on the territory of Ruma, but a certain number of agricultural estates known as "villae rusticae" were located there.

 Migrations of Huns, Germanic peoples, Avars and Slavs destroyed Roman culture in this area.
 During the following centuries, the region was ruled by Frankish Empire, Bulgarian Empire, Byzantine Empire and Kingdom of Hungary.

 The settlement named Ruma was first mentioned in an Ottoman defter from 1566/7.
 In that period Ruma was a village inhabited by Serbs, with 49 houses, a church and three priests.

 From 1718, Ruma was under administration of the Habsburg monarchy.
 In 1746, the town of Ruma was founded near the original village of Ruma.
 The first inhabitants of the town were Serbs, who came from neighboring settlements, as well as Germans, who came from Germany.
 In the beginning of the 19th century, Croats and Hungarians settled there as well.
 In 1807, a large rebellion of the Syrmian peasants known as the Tican's Rebellion started on the territory of Ruma, with its center in the village of Voganj.
 During the 1848–1849 revolution, Ruma was one of the important centers of the Serbian national movement in Syrmia.

-In the late 19th and early 20th century, Ruma was a district capital in the Syrmia County of the Kingdom of Croatia-Slavonia.
+In the late 19th and early 20th century, Ruma was a district capital in the Syrmia County of the Kingdom of Slavonia who later was annexed by Kingdom of Croatia-Slavonia region in Austria-Hungary.
 According to the 1910 census, the population of the Ruma municipality was 49,138 inhabitants, of whom 22,956 spoke Serbian, 15,529 German, 5,746 Hungarian, and 3,730 Croatian.

+World War I

-After the collapse of the Habsburg Monarchy, on November 24, 1918, the Assembly of Syrmia in Ruma proclaimed the unification of Syrmia with the Kingdom of Serbia.
+After the collapse of the Austro-Hungarian monarchy, on November 24, 1918, the Assembly of Syrmia in Ruma proclaimed the unification of Syrmia with the Kingdom of Serbia.
 In 1933, Ruma officially gained the status of a city.